Seferbiy Zaneqo: Pressures

 The pressure on the Russian forces became crucial.
 In 1842, relying on his influence in Circassia, Sefer demanded from the Russian embassy in Turkey to return to his homeland.
 The correspondence started between the embassy and the Russian generals in the Circassian front and deliberation with Sefer continued for nearly a decade.
-Unexpectedly, general Serebryakov supported Sefer's demand and requested form the commander-in-chief and viceroy of the Caucasus Prince Mikhail Simonovich Forintsov to approve it.
+Unexpectedly, General Serebryakov supported Sefer's demand and requested form the commander-in-chief and viceroy of the Caucasus Prince Mikhail Simonovich Forintsov to approve it.
 His opinion was to use Sefer's influence to convince Circassians to surrender.

-In 1844 Sefer sent a letter to the Shapsugh and Natukhai that the Ottomans will cease to support Circassians in light of Turkish Russian relationships.
-He encouraged them not to lose hope nor fall under Russian promises, and never to move to the northern bank of river Pshiz.
+In 1844 Sefer sent a letter to the Shapsugh and Natukhaj that the Ottomans will cease to support Circassians in light of Turkish Russian relationships.
+He encouraged them not to lose hope nor fall under Russian promises, and never to move to the northern bank of Kuban River.
 With this news, few Circassians preferred to surrender and Sefer attempts to return to the homeland continued to fail.
 With Sefer's absence, the spirit of unity among the Circassians started to fade.

 In 1853 Russian ambassador in Turkey received a note that Sefer is communicating with Circassian leaders to provoke them to unite against Russia.
 The peace project with Sefer was terminated.